 ‘Open and honest’ review of UK Afghanistan involvement required, say MPs

-The 30-page report from the cross-party Commons Defence Committee criticises the chaotic withdrawal from Afghanistan in the summer of 2021.
+Report from cross-party Commons Defence Committee criticises chaotic withdrawal from Afghanistan in 2021

+Relates: Afghan refugee who fled Taliban graduates UK university with master’s degree

 Committee chairman Tobias Ellwood called the withdrawal, which came as Kabul fell to the Taliban and prompted much criticism of the British response, a “dark chapter in UK military history”.